whispir/api/source/includes/_callbacks.md

  - Use SSL on your Callback URL
  - IP Whitelisting for Whispir's IP address
- - Use a unique token
+ - Use an unique token

 The unique token should be an alphanumeric string generated and assigned specifically for Whispir Callbacks.